MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

     The second query will load your data.
 It might take a few minutes for the data loading to be complete.

     :::image type="content" source="media/jupyter-notebook/data-map-ingest.png" alt-text="Screenshot of the Check your data window showing the completed state of the table mapping and data ingestion."  lightbox="media/jupyter-notebook/data-map-ingest.png":::
+1. Refresh your database.
+The table appears in the **Data tree**.

 ## 3- Download the NYC Taxi demo notebook

 We've created a sample Jupyter notebook that will take you through all the necessary steps for query and visualization of the sample data you have just loaded in your KQL database.

-1. Open the Fabric samples repository on GitHub to download the [NYC Taxi demo Notebook.](https://github.com/microsoft/fabric-samples/blob/main/samples/real-time-analytics/NYC_Taxi_KQL_Notebook.ipynb).
+1. Open the Fabric samples repository on GitHub to download the [NYC Taxi KQL Notebook.](https://github.com/microsoft/fabric-samples/blob/main/samples/real-time-analytics/NYC_Taxi_KQL_Notebook.ipynb).

     :::image type="content" source="media/jupyter-notebook/raw-notebook.png" alt-text="Screenshot of GitHub repository showing the NYC Taxi demo notebook.
 The option titled Raw is highlighted."  lightbox="media/jupyter-notebook/raw-notebook.png":::